nekStab/LightKrylov/paper/paper.md

 ## A focus on abstract linear operators and abstract vectors

-Krylov methods can be implemented without explicit reference to the data structure used to represent a vector or a linear operator, nor to how the matrix-vector product is implemented.
+Krylov methods can be implemented without explicit reference to the data structure used to represent a vector or linear operator, nor to how the matrix-vector product is implemented.
-To do so, `LightKrylov` uses modern Fortran `abstract` type constructs.
+To do so, `LightKrylov` uses modern Fortran `abstract` types.
 A stripped-down version of the abstract vector type is shown below.

 ```fortran